naruto678/aws-notes/aws-developer-associate-notes.md

 - provisioned throughput exceeded is seen when your request rate is too high for the read write capacity provisioned on your DynamoDb table
 - aws sdk automatically retrries the requests until successful
 - if we are not using aws sdk , then we can use the exponential backoff .
 Requester uses progressively longer waits before retrying again for flow control
 - if after a min this doesn't work , then the request size may be exceeding the throughput for your read/write capacity

+### KMS service
+- makes it easy for you  to create and control the encryption keys used to encrypt the data
+- integrates with aws services
+- simple to encrypt your data using keys that we manage
+  - use when you are dealing with sensitive information
+  -  common integrations include s3 , dyanmodb , rds and lambda, Ebs, Elastic file system , cloud trail , efs , developer tools
+- CMK : Customer Master key is capable for encrypt/decrypt  data upto 4kb.
+It is used to generate/encrypt/decrypt your data key and then you can use the data key to encyrpt/decrypt datakey
+- ___CMK Demo___  : go to KMS under IAM and create the key .
+- KMS is a regional service
+- Can select any of the following:
+  - Get from KMS
+  - Get from external store
+  - Cloud HSM(hardware security module)  store : get your own single-tenant hardware to generate keys
+- Cannot export KMS keys
+### Understanding KMS api calls
+- encrypt
+- decrypt
+- re-encrypt
+- enable-key-rotation
+- also can generate a data key  -very useful as your data remains in the ec2 instance and does not need to be sent over the network to be encrypted/decrypted
+-